Skip to Content

 • Amps: 10 Max.

-Two related notes to keep in mind — “Run dry” does not mean for extended periods, as this can burn out a pump.
-And “quiet” does not mean “silent” as we can indeed hear ours during operation.
+2. “Quiet” does not mean “silent” as we could indeed hear ours during operation.
 We’re talking about being audible without being unduly loud.
-And there’s actually a couple of important benefits to being able to hear the pump, especially for avid boondockers like us who take water conservation very seriously.
+And there are actually a couple of important benefits to being able to hear the pump, especially for avid boondockers like us who take water conservation very seriously:

-First, you’ll hear whenever the pump is running, so you’ll know if you left a faucet open part way, or if you’ve developed a leak somewhere.
-The other advantage comes from the sound and frequency of the pump’s cycles.
-Once you get used to what your pump sounds like at high and low flow rates, it becomes an audible reminder of how much water you’re using.
+1. First, you’ll hear whenever the pump is running, so you’ll know if you left a faucet open partway, or if you’ve developed a leak somewhere.

+2. Second, there’s an advantage to hearing the sound and frequency of the pump’s cycles.
+Once you become accustomed to the sound of your pump at high and low flow rates, it serves as an audible reminder of how much water you’re using.
 When you’re brushing your teeth, and the pump is running and cycling quickly, that sound can remind you to reduce the flow or turn it off.
-That kind of reminder is especially helpful if you transition often from full hookups to boondocking… an audible admonition to “Stop using so much water out here in the boonies if you want to stay very long!”
+That kind of reminder is especially helpful if you transition often from full hookups to boondocking… as it’s an audible admonition to “Stop using so much water out here in the boonies if you want to stay very long!”

 Since this pump’s power requirement maxes out at 6.5 amps, it was a perfect match for our existing wiring and 10-amp Intellitec latching switch controller.
 And with built-in auto-reset thermal protection, our pump will shut down if allowed to run for too long, allowing the components to cool and helping to prevent damage to the unit (again, however, you don’t want to allow it to run dry for any extended periods of time).